philpagel/ET54.py/tools/fwupdater/README.md

 # Images

-I am providing two firmware images that I found online/got from the manufacturer:
+I have a few firmware images that I found online and/or got from the manufacturer:

 * [`ET54A+.150.025.hex`](./images/ET54A+.150.025.hex): V2.01.2352.025
 * [`ET54A+.150.A15.hex`](./images/ET54A+.150.A15.hex): V2.01.2408.A15